Tatiana Vladislavovna Petrova

-Tatiana Vladislavovna Petrova (Татьяна Владиславовна Петрова; 14 March 1957) is a doctor of Juridical Science, Professor in the Department of Environmental and Land Law of Lomonosov Moscow State University Faculty of Law.
+Tatiana Vladislavovna Petrova (Татьяна Владиславовна Петрова; 14 March 1957) is a doctor of Judicial Science, Professor in the Department of Environmental and Land Law of Lomonosov Moscow State University Faculty of Law.
 She was born on March 14, 1957, in Pavlovsky Posad near Moscow.

 Education

 She entered Lomonosov Moscow State University Faculty of Law in 1974 and graduated with honors in 1979.

 She studied full-time at the graduate school of the Institute of State and Law of the Academy of Sciences of the USSR from 1980 to 1983.

 She defended the candidate's dissertation on the “Organizational Legal Forms of Activities of the United Nations Food and Agricultural Organization (FAO) in Agricultural Development” (thesis supervisor – Professor M.I.
 Kozyr) on April 19, 1983.
 The defense took place at the Institute of State and Law of the Academy of Sciences of the USSR.

 Career

 After graduate school, she worked as junior research assistant in the agricultural law sector at the Institute of State and Law, followed by the position of research officer at the All-Union Research Institute of Standardization, USSR Committee for Standardization and Methodology, where she studied the legal issues of standardization in the field of environmental protection.

 She worked as senior lecturer and then as associate professor of the Department of Civil Law Disciplines, Law Institute of the USSR Ministry of Internal Affairs, where she has taught lecture courses and led workshops on environmental law and financial law since 1988.
 She has been working at the Department of Environmental and Land Law of Lomonosov MSU Faculty of Law since September 1, 1995, and she became a professor in 2001.

 She defended her doctoral thesis on “Legal Issues of the Economic Framework for Environmental Protection” on October 13, 2000.
 The defense took place at the Faculty of Law, Lomonosov Moscow State University.